ekknod/NV/README.md

 # Story behind the NV project
 i rewritten old project, with a different and minimal feature.

-private one was undetected in faceit and eac atleast,
+old private project was undetected in faceit and eac atleast,
 this should be also if faceit is not checking the sensitivity convar

 # Compile and installation